The Ultimate Guide to Houston's Free Museums

 Museum District

-General admission is free on a first-come-first-serve basis every Tuesday from 5 to 8pm, but planetarium and Cockrell Butterfly Center add-ons will still require paid admission.
+General admission is free on a first-come, first-served basis every Tuesday from 5pm to 8pm (though they stop letting people in at 7:30pm).
+Planetarium and Cockrell Butterfly Center add-ons still require paid admission.

 Image: Jackelin Reyna/Houston Zoo